hugo53/hugo53.github.io/_posts/2013-11-25-cocoapods---easy-but-not-easy.md

 ---
 layout: post
 title: "Cocoapods - Easy but not easy"
-description: "Someone told that Cocoapods is easy to use at both aspects: integrate open third-party into own project and publish open library to community.
-However, for newbie or even a experience developer, at the first time, it is not easy as a pie.
+description: "Someone told that Cocoapods is easy to use at both aspects: integrating open third-party into own project and publishing opensource library to community.
+However, for a newbie or even an experience developer, at the first time, it is not easy as a pie.
 This post is for them!"
 category: ios
 tags: []
 ---
 {% include JB/setup %}

-Someone told that Cocoapods is easy to use at both aspects: integrate open third-party into own project and publish open library to community.
-However, for newbie or even a experience developer, at the first time, it is not easy as a pie.
+Someone told that Cocoapods is easy to use at both aspects: integrating open third-party into own project and publishing opensource library to community.
+However, for a newbie or even an experience developer, at the first time, it is not easy as a pie.
 This post is for them.
 Here we go!

 ## Preparing git repository